 Maria is the mountain mover at FAD.
 As CEO she leads the charity forward; looking for project opportunities, developing partnerships and fundraising.
 She is dedicated to using her professional experience to help young people.
 She has worked in the fashion industry since 1992 after graduating with an MA in Economics and Business Studies, and was a founding member of FAD in 1997.

 A creative education warrior, Joanne studied Textiles and Languages at university and has an MA in Cultural Studies.
 Not afraid to step out of her comfort zone she has taught in Cuba and Peru, and is the brains behind FAD’s cultural briefs.
-As a qualified teacher she meticulously plans FAD projects, from sourcing materials and deciding on the course content, to teaching in the workshops.
+As a qualified teacher she meticulously plans FAD projects, from sourcing materials and creating the course content, to teaching in the workshops.

 Melissa was a Fashion Futures finalist in 2013, and came back to present the show in 2015.
 After studying tailoring and honing her skills on Saville Row, Melissa now works as a Garment Technologist for a high street giant while completing her Apprenticeship.
 She also blogs about Fashion and the industry as ‘The Tiny Tailor.’
 Melissa finds time to get involved in projects both as a participant and a volunteer, she’s hardcore FAD!